 Save Report

 Generate a structured threat intelligence report from the current analysis session.
+Reports can be downloaded in 8 formats including PDF, DOCX, HTML, Markdown, JSON, CSV, XML, and MITRE ATT&CK Navigator layers.
 See the Reports guide for details on report structure and export formats.